kalkih/mini-media-player/README.md

 2. Replace the local file with the latest one attached in the [latest release](https://github.com/kalkih/mini-media-player/releases/latest).

-3. Add the new version number to the end of the cards reference url in your `configuration.yaml` (YAML mode) or through the Home Assistant UI - `Sidebar -> Configuration -> Lovelace Dashboards -> Resources` (Storage mode).
+3. Add the new version number to the end of the cards reference url in your `configuration.yaml` (YAML mode) or through the Home Assistant UI - `Sidebar -> Settings -> Dashboards -> Menu (top right corner) -> Resources` (Storage mode).

   ```yaml
   lovelace: